SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 **Copying the content of another internal table** using the [`CORRESPONDING`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expr_corresponding.htm) operator.
-- Note that the existing content are deleted.
+- Note that the existing content is deleted.
 - As an alternative to the `CORRESPONDING` operator, you can use [`MOVE-CORRESPONDING`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapmove-corresponding.htm) statements.
 - The example assumes that the line types of the source and target table are not compatible.
 However, if the line types are compatible, the syntax will also work.
+- Several additions are possible.
+They can also be combined.
+Check the ABAP Keyword Documentation.

 ``` abap
 itab = CORRESPONDING #( itab3 ).

 MOVE-CORRESPONDING itab3 TO itab.
 ```

 **Copying content and retaining existing content** using the `CORRESPONDING` operator.
 The `KEEPING TARGET LINES` addition of the `MOVE-CORRESPONDING` statement preserves the table content.

 ``` abap
 itab = CORRESPONDING #( BASE ( itab ) itab3 ).